SalomePlatform/yacs/doc/using.rst

   The YACS User Guide
 ###############################

+There is an increasing need for multidisciplinary parametric simulations in various research and engineering fields.
+Examples are fluid-structure interaction and thermal coupling.
+The simulation tools have become very sophisticated in their own domains, so multidisciplinary simulation can be achieved by coupling the existing codes.

+YACS is a tool for managing multidisciplinary simulations through calculation schemes.

 The YACS module can be used to build and execute calculation schemes.
-A calculation scheme is a more or less complex assembly of calculation components (SALOME components or calculation codes).
+A calculation scheme is a more or less complex assembly of calculation components (SALOME components or calculation codes or python scripts).
 Therefore, a calculation scheme provides a means of defining a chain or coupling of calculation codes (see :ref:`principes`).

 .. image:: images/ihm.png
    :align: center